An implicit ODE-based numerical solver for the simulation of the Heisenberg-Euler equations in 3+1 dimensions: Properties of the numerical scheme

-There are three key steps in the application of the algorithm:(i) The computation of the derivatives, (ii) the computation on the right hand side of \eqref{PropEquation}, and (iii) the integration of the ODEs.
+There are three key steps in the application of the algorithm: (i) The computation of the derivatives, (ii) the computation on the right hand side of \eqref{PropEquation}, and (iii) the integration of the ODE.